This Date in Pirates History: November 14

 Born on this date in 1967 was pitcher Paul Wagner, who pitched for the Pirates from 1992-97.
 He was drafted by the Pirates in the 12th round of the 1989 amateur draft and made his debut as a spot starter in July of 1992.
 He was recalled in September, finishing with a 2-0 0.69 record in six games that year.
 In 1993 he went 8-8 4.27 in 17 starts and 27 relief appearances.
 He made 17 starts again in 1994 while also pitching some relief, finishing the strike shortened season with a 7-8 4.59 record.
 In 1995 he led the NL in losses, posting a 5-16 record and for a third straight season his ERA increased, this time to a 4.80 mark.
 He continued that trend in 1996, going 4-8 5.40 in 15 starts.
 He pitched in the minors in 1997 and struggled, posting an ERA over 10.00 in 12 games in AA.
 He pitched 14 games out of the Pirates bullpen as well before he was released in late August.
 He finished with a 26-40 4.58 record with the Pirates

 Also born on this date, in 1978, was 1B/RF Xavier Nady who played for Pittsburgh from 2006-08.
 He was acquired from the Mets at the 2006 trade deadline in exchange for Oliver Perez and Roberto Hernandez.
 Nady hit .300 in 55 games that season for the Pirates.
 In 2007 he played in 125 games for Pittsburgh, hitting .278 with 20 homers and 72 RBI’s.
 He hit .330 in 89 games for the 2008 Pirates before being traded to the Yankees along with Damaso Marte in exchange for Ross Ohlendorf, Jeff Karstens, Daniel McCutchen and Jose Tabata.
-Nady played for the Diamondbacks this past season and while he was with the Pirates he hit .301 with 152 RBI’s in 269 games.
+Nady played for the Diamondbacks in 2011, split 2012 between the Giants and Nationals and spent 2013 in the minors.
+While he was with the Pirates he hit .301 with 152 RBI’s in 269 games.

 Fred Carisch, who played for the first World Series team in Pirates history, was born on this date in 1881.
 He made his pro debut with the 1903 Pirates on the last day of August, which made him eligible to play in the World Series but he did not appear in a postseason game.
 He was the third string catcher for the 1904 Pirates, getting into 37 games and he hit .248 in 125 at-bats.
 He was the backup catcher early in 1905 before the Pirates added George Gibson to the team pushing him to the third string role again, Gibson went on to catch over 1,000 games in a Pirates uniform.
 Carisch played four games in 1906 before returning to the minors until 1912 when he reappeared in the majors with the Indians for three seasons.
 Fred caught two games for the 1923 Tigers to end his career, he played parts of 8 seasons in the majors, although it took 21 years from start to finish.
 He had a .229 average in 78 games for the Pirates.